hatarakris/Data-Analyst-Portfolio-Projects/README.md

 # Data-Analyst-Portfolio-Projects

 Hello, I'm Kristoforus Nugrahanto.
 For the past few months, I've been learning data analytics along with the tools that are commonly used, mainly Pandas, SQL, and Tableau.
+I am a complete beginner in coding and I have little to no experience in data analytics, but I feel eager to learn more about this field.
-This repository was created as a place to host my data analysis projects and to serve as my portfolio.
+This repository was created as a place to host my data projects and to serve as my portfolio.

 My CV in PDF.

+MyAnimeList EDA.
+This is my first ever project using scraped data from myanimelist.net, and downloaded from kaggle.
+As my first project, I thought that I should use data that I am interested about to get started,